 Safenet Services has the tools to help you break free from domestic violence.

-Safenet Services Mission is creating a safe, healthy, supportive environment for women and families healing from the consequences of domestic violence, sexual assault and stalking.
+Safenet Services Mission is to create a safe, healthy and supportive environment for women and families healing from the consequences of domestic violence, sexual assault and stalking.

 Domestic Violence Shelter

 The shelter is not closed, and we’re still assisting victims of domestic violence and sexual assault.
 If you are in need of help, call the 24-hour crisis line.

 Our shelter is a safe haven for women and children experiencing abuse.
 We will provide food, clothing, and other necessities.
 At minimum, a 30-day stay is offered to victims and their children.
 Additionally, our staff works with our residents to help break the cycle of abuse, and to create healthy and self-sufficient futures.
 Clear and attainable goals are set and support is provided to help ensure success.

 The crisis continues to be open 24/7 and available to victims of domestic violence and sexual assault.

 Our 24-hour Crisis Line is a hotline where victims of domestic violence and sexual assault in Rogers and Mayes Counties can find immediate help.
 Call our crisis line at:

 Counseling services will be via phone or the VSEE app.
 Counselors will begin seeing clients in the office on June 15.
 Call 918-341-1424 for new intakes by phone.